Ask the Doctor

 When the researchers looked at study participants without diabetes or high blood pressure, they found no ethnic differences in albuminuria, except for in American Indians and Alaska Natives, who were still twice as likely as whites to have the abnormality.

-Genetic and environmental factors could help explain the increased likelihood of albuminuria among Native Americans, Dr. Jolly and her team say.
+Genetic and environmental factors could help explain the increased likelihood of albuminuria among American Indians, Dr. Jolly and her team say.
 Right now the Indian Health Service recommends screening for albuminuria in all Native American adults with diabetes, they add, and the current findings "strongly suggest" that screening be considered for all adults in this ethnic group.

 Individuals are considered to be at high risk for chronic kidney disease if they have diabetes or hypertension, or they have a close relative with diabetes, hypertension, or kidney disease.
 Many people with chronic kidney disease aren't aware of it, notes Dr. Peter McCullough, vice chair of KEEP; he points out that about a quarter of the people identified as having kidney disease through KEEP were "completely unaware" that they had any kidney problems.
 "The majority of chronic kidney patients diagnosed have not seen a nephrologist and thus, the primary care physician may be unaware of it," he adds.